-If youth has left care and chooses to return to care, youth must contact the DFPS PAL Caseworker to start the process to return to care.
-The DFPS caseworker will run required checks before referring to 4Kids for placement.
-The DFPS case worker will assist the youth in completing the Voluntary Extended Foster Care Agreement.
+If a youth has left care and chooses to return to care, the youth must contact the 4Kids Youth Achievement Specialist (YAS) to start the process to return to care.
+The YAS will run required checks before referring for placement.
+The YAS will assist the youth in completing the Voluntary Extended Foster Care Agreement.